Lymphoma Treatment & Options

 - treatment for other neoplastic hematologic disorders

-Since its founding 25 years ago, physicians and researchers at The Nebraska Medical Center program have been pioneers in the field and are recognized internationally for a number of ground-breaking advancements, such as the study and introduction of autologous transplantation by James Armitage, MD and his colleagues.
+Since its founding 25 years ago, physicians and researchers at Nebraska Medicine program have been pioneers in the field and are recognized internationally for a number of ground-breaking advancements, such as the study and introduction of autologous transplantation by James Armitage, MD and his colleagues.
 Autologous transplantation, uses a patient’s own stem cells and reduces rejection issues.

 - Lymphoma doctors